Welcome to the

 All the people who serve as staff to the BJCP are volunteers.
 There are almost always positions which need filling as new positions are being created all the time.
 Examples of positions include: Director (Exam, Competition, or Regional), Associate Exam Directors, committee member, exam administrator, and exam grader.
 If you are interested in serving the BJCP as a staff volunteer or in some other larger way, contact your Regional Director.

-In preparing for the exam, you should acquire a broad understanding of beer styles, know different brewing methods and how brewing methods correlate with style and flavor.
+In preparing for entering the program, you should acquire a broad understanding of beer styles, know different brewing methods and how brewing methods correlate with style and flavor.
 Brewing processes should be understood to the point where you can intelligently discuss various techniques and ingredients and how they may have affected the beer being sampled.
 Frequent tasting of commercial beers will help you gain further understanding of style differences.
 To assist in the process, the BJCP has created a Study Guide.
-A current schedule of upcoming BJCP Exams and other exam study materials available at the BJCP Examination Center on the BJCP Website.
+A current schedule of upcoming BJCP Exams and other exam study materials available at the BJCP Examination Center on the BJCP web site.

 The BJCP bylaws provide for dues, but since the program generates a significant financial surplus each year, these are not necessary.
 The BJCP program is financially self-sustaining, and surplus funds are generally used for membership benefit programs such as the BJCP Grants program.
 Other materials may be made available in the future as part of the Continuing Education Program.
 If you have ideas for using the BJCP's funds for additional member programs, please contact your regional representative.